bpartopour/PBG/README.md

 Make sure the file paths are set to desired directory.
 In online version only a few particle shapes are available.
 To access other shapes please contact me.

-Download all the files and place all except [empty.blend](https://github.com/bpartopour/PBG/blob/master/empty.blend) and [PBG.py](https://github.com/bpartopour/PBG/blob/master/empty.blend) in:
-  Blender/Contents/Resources/2.78/scripts/modules.
+All files must be kept in the same directory as [pbg.py](https://github.com/bpartopour/PBG/blob/master/pbg.py).
+However, this multiple instances of [pbg.py](https://github.com/bpartopour/PBG/blob/master/pbg.py). can be run by copying the whole directory.

-Place [empty.blend](https://github.com/bpartopour/PBG/blob/master/empty.blend) and [PBG.py](https://github.com/bpartopour/PBG/blob/master/empty.blend) and [Capping.py](https://github.com/bpartopour/PBG/blob/master/Capping.py) in your working directory.
+Place [empty.blend](https://github.com/bpartopour/PBG/blob/master/empty.blend) and [PBG.py](https://github.com/bpartopour/PBG/blob/master/pbg.py) and [Capping.py](https://github.com/bpartopour/PBG/blob/master/Capping.py) in your working directory.

 To run the simulation in Console/Terminal (Win or Mac):
   Make sure you are in the right directory